hdb/bounds/readme.md

    zone_type (2.0, 1.0...)
    zoning_id (2488.0, 4088.0...)

-What shold the Name be?: zone_class
+What should the field name be?: zone_class
 Should the point be (i)nside or (o)utside? (press return to skip if only querying for data): defaulting to reading shapefile for data
 ```